-Will you be tuning in to a virtual Open Day along with a prospective student?
+Will you be attending an Open Day with a prospective student?

-Whether you’re there for moral support, to have your own questions answered, or if you’re just the designated tea-maker, you can still get a lot out of the experience.
+Whether you’re there for moral support, to have your own questions answered, or if you’re just the designated driver, you can still get a lot out of the experience.

 Let them take the lead

 The content on offer is primarily for potential students and future applicants to get an idea of if Edinburgh Napier University will be a good fit for them.